MicrosoftDocs/win32-pr.it-it/desktop-src/WinAuto/checktreedepth.md

 ## <a name="text"></a>Testo

-L'albero è {0} a livello di livello.
+L'albero è {0} di livello più profondo.

 ## <a name="type"></a>Tipo